ibm-maximo-dev/maximodev-cli/README.md

 ### masmanagedev-cli oc deploy

 The `oc deploy` command deploys your [customization archive](https://www.ibm.com/docs/en/maximo-manage/8.1.0?topic=application-customization-archive-guidelines) to MAS workspace.
-This process will create an HTTP server to host your zip in OpenShift Cluster to share it to the Manage reconciliation process.
+This process will create an HTTP server to host your zip in OpenShift Cluster to share with the Manage reconciliation process.
 It requires at least one zip file in the `dist` directory so you need to run `create zip` command before starting it.

 ### masmanagedev-cli create addon